 Unlike the sequence of all past events, which increases as time progresses, what Allah ﷻ knows does not increase or decrease.
 And so Burhan Al-Tatbiq does not apply to it.

 For the proof depends on the possibility of removing some of the members in the supposed infinite set that is being investigated.
 And this removing is possible for a group of contingents, because each one of those contingents accepts non-existence by virtue of what it is.
 It is also possible in the case of past events, because those past events were non-existent before they emerged.
 But this removal is impossible in the case of the facts that Allah ﷻ knows.
 Since it is impossible for His Knowledge to not relate to something.
-Rather, He ﷻ knows all facts, beginninglessly and necessarily, by virtue of being attributed with a single Knowledge.
+Rather, He ﷻ knows all facts beginninglessly and necessarily, by virtue of being attributed with a single Knowledge.

 And all other proofs that demonstrate the impossibility of Tasalsul, do not apply to God’s Knowledge.
 Since they seek to prove that the sequence of past events is finite, by appealing to the fact that this sequence comes to an end with the present moment.
 Whereas His Knowledge does not come to an end.